British Health Minister resigns after ‘illegal’ kissing and groping

 the woman with whom he had the affair is a friend since they were both students at Oxford University and had hired her as a non-executive adviser to the Ministry of Health when his profession is that of ‘lobbyist’.
 They are public relations specialized in establishing profitable contacts for their clients with the Government.

-It is a common practice for government advisers, ministers or officials, also journalists, to associate with these
+It is common practice for government advisers, ministers or officials, also journalists, to associate with these

 ‘lobbies’.
 There are regulations on their activities, because they can create incompatible private and public interests.
 Minister Hancock has not clarified why and how he hired his friend, Gina Coladangelo, to embed her in the government.